bobbyluig/eclipse/docs/src/tutorial.md

 While researching, I chanced upon the *Springer Handbook of Robotics*.
 Before proceeding, read section 16.5 of the book found [here](http://home.deib.polimi.it/gini/robot/docs/legged.pdf).
 If you are serious about robotics, I recommend that you find this book in the library or get an eBook.
 This book basically covers everything you need to know about advanced robotics and even provides historical background.
 You probably won't understand everything in this literature.
 That is completely okay.
 This is just an introduction.

 You should also read through the [SPS](https://github.com/bobbyluig/Eclipse/raw/master/docs/cdr/SPS.pdf) and [POC](https://github.com/bobbyluig/Eclipse/raw/master/docs/cdr/POC.pdf) documents.
 They provide comprehensive details on our robots.
-This tutorial goes in depth on what is not already covered by those documents.
+This tutorial goes in depth on what is not covered by those documents.
+You will be confused if you do not at least skim through them.

 ### Corrections